mdn/content/files/en-us/web/api/webgpu_api/index.md

 ![A basic stack diagram showing the position of the different elements of a WebGPU architecture on a device](basic-webgpu-stack.png)

 - Physical devices have GPUs.
 Most devices only have one GPU, but some have more than one.
 Different GPU types are available:

   - Integrated GPUs, which live on the same board as the CPU and share its memory.
   - Discrete GPUs, which live on their own board, separate from the CPU.
   - Software "GPUs", implemented on the CPU.

-  The above diagram assumes a device with only one GPU.
+  > **Note:** The above diagram assumes a device with only one GPU.

 - A native GPU API, which is part of the OS (e.g. Metal on macOS), is a programming interface allowing native applications to use the capabilities of the GPU.
 API instructions are sent to the GPU (and responses received) via a driver.
 It is possible for a system to have multiple native OS APIs and drivers available to communicate with the GPU, although the above diagram assumes a device with only one native API/driver.
 - A browser's WebGPU implementation handles communicating with the GPU via a native GPU API driver.
-A WebGPU adapter effectively represents a physical GPU and driver available on the underlying system in your code.
+A WebGPU adapter effectively represents a physical GPU and driver available on the underlying system, in your code.
 - A logical device is an abstraction via which a single web app can access GPU capabilities in a compartmentalized way.
 Logical devices are required to provide multiplexing capabilities.
 A physical device's GPU is used by many applications and processes concurrently, including potentially many web apps.
 Each web app needs to be able to access WebGPU in isolation for security and logic reasons.

 ## Accessing a device